 The video doesn’t include sound, but seabird colonies are noisy places.
 Here are a couple of examples:

 (Images by Hugh Powell.
-Watch for the full puffin story to appear in Living Bird magazine in the coming year.)
+Check out the full puffin story in Living Bird magazine.)